jebovic/lightreader/readme.md

 -------
 LightReader is delivered without vendors.
 So you have to [install composer](http://getcomposer.org/ "Install composer") to install all dependencies.

+Set up cache directory :
+* create "cache" directory into application root.
+* Change rights to your apache user for writing cache files

 Webserver configuration
 -----------------------
 Please refer to the [silex documentation](http://silex.sensiolabs.org/doc/web_servers.html "Webserver configuration") to set up your webserver.